Emperor Xian of Han — Struggle, and Compromise of the Last Emperor of the Han Dynasty

 Helpless Fate and Peaceful Ending

-The first half of Liu Xie's life, as the Emperor Xian of Han, was quite turbulent and tragic.
-As a symbol of power in warlords’ eyes, he never obtained actual authority or respect.
+The first half of Liu Xie's life as Emperor Xian of Han was turbulent and tragic.
+As a symbol of power in warlords' eyes, he never obtained actual authority or respect.

 As an honored emperor, he almost had witnessed and experienced all the dark sides of the world and humanity.

 He was fully aware of how prosperous the Han Empire used to be, what his ancestors had achieved, and what he wanted to obtain.

 He had tried everything he could and struggled bravely.
-But, the truth was that his empire was about to end, and no one can change it.
+But the truth was that his empire was about to end, and no one could change it.

 Therefore, Liu Xie compromised.
-He let go of the throne, and everything that came along with it, the conspiracy, tension, conflict, blood, and so on and so forth.
+He let go of the throne and everything that came along with it: the conspiracy, tension, conflict, blood, and so on.

 Filigree Gold Dragon of the Eastern Han Dynasty Decorated with Gems — Dingzhou Museum (Photo by Dongmaiying)

 The latter half of his life was at peace, simple and calm: helping people while acquiring their sincere, heartiest love and respect.

-Liu Xie passed away peacefully when he was old and was buried using an emperor’s ceremony.
+Liu Xie died peacefully when he was old and was buried using an emperor’s ceremony.

-His sons also were given some noble titles, but his grandsons and further descendants gradually disappeared from historical records.
+His sons were also given noble titles, but his grandsons and descendants gradually disappeared from historical records.

 Jade Cup of the Empire Wei During the Three Kingdoms Era — Luoyang Museum (Photo by Dongmaiying)